magomimmo/modern-cljs/doc/tutorial-13.md

 dependent on the JVM, why would Chas Cemerick choose it over other, less-compromised CLJ validation libraries?
 I don't know.
-Maybe the answer is just that the predefined predicates and functions were confined in the `valip.predicates` namespace and most of them were easily redefinable in portable terms.
+Maybe the answer is just that the predefined predicates and functions were confined to the `valip.predicates` namespace and most of them were easily redefinable in portable terms.

 ## First try